 Let’s face it, the rail unions are far from on their own in this regard.
 In fact, the current industrial strife that the UK faces is reminiscent of the 1970s, so maybe that TV ad isn’t so anachronistic after all.

-Aslef is going ahead with action due to what its General Secretary Mick Whelan calls inadequate pay offers made in talks with the Rail Delivery Group (the body that represents train operators).
+Aslef has been going ahead with action due to what its General Secretary Mick Whelan calls inadequate pay offers made in talks with the Rail Delivery Group (the body that represents train operators).
 The Aslef-RDG discussions have been ongoing for months and cover a range of subjects comprising pay, pensions, jobs and conditions.

 So, there’s a lot to be agreed upon.
 No wonder things have been mired in inertia for so long.